Get started

 What is the difference between COGS and operating expenses?

 COGS is directly linked to expenses related to producing goods or services.
 Meanwhile, operating expenses are funds a business spends on day-to-day operations that aren’t directly tied to production.
-For instance, such a business expense can be rent, utilities, salaries of administrative staff, and marketing.
+For instance, such a business expense can be rent, utilities, salaries of administrative staff, marketing, and sales costs.

 How often should COGS be calculated?